-The Tank ring that owes its name to the Tanks of the Second World War, during which it appeared, is the most emblematic jewel of the Retro style.
+The Tank ring owes its name to the Tanks of the Second World War, during which it appeared.
+It's the most emblematic jewel of the Retro style.

 Tank Ring Models, Yellow Gold, Diamonds, Synthetic Rubies, Circa 1940-1950

-Unlike Art Deco, which used a lot of platinum, Retro jewelry is usually made of yellow or pink gold (even if platinum has been retained to set the stones).
+Unlike Art Deco, which used a lot of platinum, Retro jewelry is usually made of yellow or pink gold (even if platinum is used to set the stones).

 Examples of Tank Bracelet and Necklace, Circa 1940-1950

 Geometric shapes are also used for the Secret Watches from that period.

 The tradition was that women did not necessarily have to know the time.
 This is why the idea of “secret” or “hidden” watches had become very fashionable in western high society.

 Nowadays, these watches are still very popular because they reveal a beautiful and feminine combination of jeweler’s work and watchmaker craftsmanship.

 Most of the biggest French and Swiss companies have made Secret Watches, among which: Boucheron, Van Cleef and Arpels, Cartier, Piaget, Chaumet …

 On the left, a Boucheron Secret Watch, circa 1940.
 On the right, the Cadenas watch by Van Cleef And Arpels, created in 1935